shipa-corp/shipa-gh-action/README.md

 # Shipa GitHub Action

-GitHub Action for managing cloud-native applications on Kubernetes using Shipa
+GitHub Action for managing cloud-native applications and policies on Kubernetes using Shipa

 ## Inputs